ericluii/rdio-mass-sync-and-duplicate-removal/README.md

  4. Click **Register Application**
 5. The next page will show your API Key and Shared Secret.
 Make a note of these, you'll need them later.

-## Install Rdio mass sync
+## Install Rdio mass sync and Duplicate Remover
-You can either [clone the repository](https://github.com/johnzimmerman/rdio-mass-sync) or download and unpack the [latest version](https://github.com/johnzimmerman/rdio-mass-sync/zipball/master).
+You can either [clone the repository](https://github.com/ericluii/rdio-mass-sync-and-duplicate-removal) or download and unpack the [latest version](https://github.com/ericluii/rdio-mass-sync-and-duplicate-removal/zipball/master).

 ## Configure Rdio mass sync
 1. Open `rdio_consumer_credentials.py` in your favorite text editor